FAIRplus/the-fair-cookbook/content/recipes/interoperability/c4c-clinical-trials.md

 | biospecimens_text | C4C Study Metadata Collection | Treatment Information | text box | Type of Biospecimens Retained |
 | product_class | C4C Study Metadata Collection | Treatment Information | ontology field | Product Class |

 The REDCap survey will be sent to studies within the c4c consortium for additional testing.
 A representative of the study will be asked to complete the survey with metadata from their study and provide feedback.
 This feedback will be used to further refine the list of metadata items collected.
-The final metadata schema will be used to create a [FAIR Data Point](https://www.fairdatapoint.org/) for c4c studies.
-In the future this will allow researchers to find sources of paediatric data from clinical trials.
+A [Shapes Constraint Language (ShaCL)](https://www.w3.org/TR/shacl/) representation of the final metadata schema will be used to create a [FAIR Data Point](https://www.fairdatapoint.org/) for c4c studies.
+A FAIR Data Point is a REST API and web client for creating, storing, and serving metadata in compliance with the FAIR principles through the use of standardised exchange formats.
+This will allow researchers to find sources of paediatric data from clinical trials.

 ---